rosetta-rs/argparse-rosetta-rs/README.md

 [structopt](https://github.com/texitoi/structopt)    | `derive`       | Color, suggested fixes, completions
 [xflags](https://github.com/matklad/xflags)          | proc-macro     |

-*For a full comparison, see each parser docs*
+*Note: any non-performanve comparison is meant to provide context for what you gain/lose with each crate's overhead.
+For a full comparison, see each parser docs*

 # Results